-Last but not least, everyone loves face-to-face.
+Last but not least, everyone loves traditional face-to-face classroom training.
 It is not always the most convenient, and it is very often the most expensive, but there are good reasons many people prefer it above all the other modes.
-If you have the luxury of training staff, facilities and learners who are close by, it is still a very viable model.
+If you have the luxury of available trainers, facilities and learners who are close by, it is still a very viable model.
 As we have seen, it also blends well with almost any of the others.